Appeal of Academic Suspension

 1. The Appeals Board will be made up of a faculty member from each college and the directors of Academic Advising and Career Development and Academic Success.

-Students who are successful in their appeal should:
+Students who are successful in their appeal:

 1. Enroll in no more than the number of credit hours recommended by the Appeals Board.

-2. Normally full-time students will repeat at least 6 credit hours of course work with previously recorded grades of "D," "D-," or "F." Part-time students normally will repeat at least 3 credit hours of course work with previously recorded grades of "D," "D-," or "F." The final decision about which and how many courses should be repeated during the student's period of probation rests with the Appeals Board.
+2. Normally full-time students will repeat at least 6 credit hours of coursework with previously recorded grades of "D," "D-," or "F." Part-time students normally will repeat at least 3 credit hours of coursework with previously recorded grades of "D," "D-," or "F." The final decision about which and how many courses should be repeated during the student's period of probation rests with the Appeals Board.